 - in a manner you would reasonably expect the use to occur;

 - where we are required, authorised or permitted by law;

-- to comply with laws and regulations including government contracts and training contracts; and
+- to comply with laws and regulations including government contracts and training contracts;

 To whom will we disclose your personal information?